Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 Working with Existing Elements

 Warm-toned cabinets (those with yellow, orange, or red undertones) pair beautifully with countertops that have similar warmth.
-Cool-toned cabinets (those with blue, green, or gray undertones) work best with countertops that share those cooler characteristics.
+Cool-toned cabinets (those with blue, green, or gray undertones) work best with countertops that share those cooler traits.

 Close-up view of quartz countertop edge detail showing how the veining complements the cabinet color and backsplash tile selection